 The OKR framework is structured in a way to help teams think out of the box.
 Moonshot Objectives encourage employees to think beyond the threshold of what seems possible and find creative and innovative solutions to achieve the desired results.
 This however comes with certain terms and conditions e.g. the company should be mature and experienced enough to understand and accept half-delivered results and not get upset.
 Also, employees should not be disheartened should they be unable to reach their goals all the time!

 The OKR framework bring transparency to your company as everyone can see what others are working on.
 This in turn drives more collaboration between co-workers.
-Not only are all the goals displayed in the real-time dashboard but these are accessible to employees of all levels at the touch of a button.
+Not only are all the goals displayed in the real-time dashboard but these are accessible to employees of all levels at the touch of a button, even during performance reviews for remote employees.
 This helps foster clear communication, helps managers be empathetic to employees’ needs and encourages employees to greatly contribute to achieving a desired goal.

 The big question that remains is - what are some tips for writing good OKRs?
 Again, there are various ways this can be achieved.
 One easily-implementable way is a four-step procedure that can widely be adopted and that encompasses both the individual and the organization’s progress.
-Are you ready to embark on this guided tour?
-Let’s go!
+Are you ready to embark on the guide to objectives and key results?
+Let's go!

 The first to-do is to use a finely crafted OKR software that eases your functioning.
-Human Capital Management platforms like peopleHum oftentimes are stocked with these state-of-the-art features that make organizing, managing and assessing team performance enjoyable, like never before.
+Human Capital Management platforms like peopleHum oftentimes are stocked with state-of-the-art elements of a performance management software that make organizing, managing and assessing team performance enjoyable, like never before.
 The tool you choose will make a huge difference in how your company progresses with the help of OKRs.

-The next step is to organize OKRs.
+The next step in our guide to objectives and key results is organising them.
 This can be done on a weekly, monthly, quarterly or yearly basis or with respect to goals.
 The following are some ways that OKRs can be organized.
 However, each can be put to use exclusively or an amalgamation of all three types can be used at different levels of the organization.

 a.
 Set Company OKRs